Blue-Fire-Modding/Blue-Fire-Dye-Mod-Template/README.md

 # Blue-Fire-Dye-Mod-Template
 Template for changing the colour of Umbra's base tunic

+Edit the uassets using a uasset editor like [UassetGUI](https://github.com/atenfyr/UAssetGUI) or [SoD asset editor](https://github.com/kaiheilos/Utilities)

 How to use this Template:

 Download the zip file and open the unreal engine project in Unreal Engine 4.25.4(Obviously extract the zip first)